Matt Miner

 Matt Miner is an American comic book writer, editor, activist and animal rescuer best known for works such as Liberator, Toe Tag Riot, and GWAR Orgasmageddon.
 He also co-edited anthologies such as This Nightmare Kills Fascists, All We Ever Wanted: Stories of a Better World, and Young Men in Love.

-Miner is also the Vice President and co-founder of Zion's Mission Animal Rescue.
+Outside of comics, Miner is also the Vice President and co-founder of Zion's Mission Animal Rescue, a grassroots dog rescue in New York City that focuses their efforts in the Rockaways community in Queens.

 Animal Activism and Rescue Work

-Miner turned to veganism in his late 20s and became involved with animal activism campaigns such as Ringling's, anti-fur, and, after to moving to New York, the campaign against Huntingdon Life Sciences, a contract testing company that was a target of the international campaign called Stop Huntingdon Animal Cruelty (SHAC).
+Miner turned to veganism in his late 20s and became involved with animal activism campaigns such as Ringling's, anti-fur, and, after to moving to New York, the campaign against Huntingdon Life Sciences, a contract testing company that was a target of the international campaign called Stop Huntingdon Animal Cruelty (SHAC) due to their large animal testing policies.